jm1021/churchofjesuschrist/_posts/2024-03-17-isaiah-bookends.md

 - [Imagine Nephi](https://youtu.be/vOW6huHvSIE?t=33) guiding his people to follow the ways of Jesus to receive Baptism and the Holy Ghost.

 ## A Marvelous Work and Wonder
-The founding prophet, the leader of our generation, read and translated many miracles before the actual events occurred in his life.
+***The founding prophet, the leader of our generation, read and translated many miracles before the actual events occurred in his life**.
 These events were revealed a result of Nephi and his ability to see and prophecy of on the works of Isaiah.
 Joseph translated those work for us.

 ***Many generations from Isaiah, and Nephi, to Joseph Smith, are folded together in declaring the marvelous works of the Holy One of Israel***.